groupmm/libsoni/paper/paper.md

 (also called F0 values) representing the pitches of the tones.
 In real performances, these sequences often form complex time--frequency patterns known as frequency trajectories, which may include continuous frequency glides (glissando) or frequency modulations (vibrato).
-In libsoni, the F0 module allows for sonifying a sequence of frame-wise frequency values that correspond to manually annotated or estimated F0 values (see also Figure b).
+In libsoni, the F0 module allows for sonifying a sequence of frame-wise frequency values that correspond to manually annotated or estimated F0 values (see also Figure~\ref{fig:libsoni}).
 This module offers a variety of adjustable parameters, allowing for the inclusion of additional partials to tonally enrich the sonification, thereby generating sounds of different timbre.
 Moreover, users have the option to adjust the amplitude of each predicted F0 value based on its confidence level, as provided by an F0 estimator.
 This allows for insights into the reliability